JosueBernabe17/JosueBernabe17/README.md

 - Hi, I’m Josue Enmanuel Bernabe Marte
-🚀 Python enthusiast | Web Development | SQL & ASP.NET
+🚀 Python enthusiast | Sotware Development | SQL & ASP.NET & C#

 👀 Passionate about Python, web development, and database management.
 Experienced in SQL and ASP.NET, with a strong interest in building scalable and efficient solutions.